China sends 56 jets into Taiwan defence zone in another record incursion - RFI

 That was followed by another incursion by 39 planes on Saturday, sparking criticism from Washington.

+State Department spokesman Ned Price reiterated Monday that the United States was "very concerned" by the "provocative" moves by Beijing.

-"The United States is very concerned by the People's Republic of China's provocative military activity near Taiwan, which is destabilising, risks miscalculations, and undermines regional peace and stability," US State Department spokesman Ned Price said in a statement on Sunday.
+"This activity is destabilising, it risks miscalculation and it undermines regional peace and security," Price told reporters.

-"We urge Beijing to cease its military, diplomatic, and economic pressure and coercion against Taiwan."
+"We strongly urge Beijing to cease its military, diplomatic and economic pressure and coercion against Taiwan," he said, calling US commitment to the island "rock-solid".

 - Ramping up pressure -

-China's foreign ministry hit back on Monday, accusing Washington of sending out "an extremely wrong and irresponsible signal" with "provocative" actions such as selling arms to Taipei and sending its warships to the Taiwan Strait.
+China's foreign ministry on Monday accused Washington of sending out "an extremely wrong and irresponsible signal" with "provocative" actions such as selling arms to Taipei and sending its warships to the Taiwan Strait.

 Beijing has ramped up pressure on Taiwan since the 2016 election of President Tsai Ing-wen, who rejects its stance that Taiwan is part of "one China".